 A graduate certificate program in information systems generally consists of three to five classes that most students complete in one year of fulltime study.
 It gives students a general overview of information systems components such as databases, networking, and information security.
 Programs like these help students with a bachelors degree in computer science and other related fields develop their knowledge and skillset in the area of information sciences without having to pursue a master’s or doctorate degree.

 You can pursue a certificate-, master’s-, or doctorate-level business information systems graduate degree through on-campus, online, or hybrid formats.

-People with backgrounds in business, computer science, information technology, engineering, and even the social sciences might pursue a graduate degree in business information systems.
-In most cases, students must have a bachelors degree in business information systems or related field to pursue a graduate certificate or master’s degree, and in some cases, students must have a master’s degree (not a graduate certificate) to pursue a doctorate degree.
+People with backgrounds in business, computer science, information technology, engineering, and even the social sciences might pursue a graduate degree program in business information systems.
+In many cases, students need to have a bachelors degree program in business information systems or a related field to pursue a graduate certificate or master’s, and in some cases, students need to have a master’s (not a graduate certificate) to pursue a doctorate.
 Some certificate programs offer credits transferable to master’s programs, and some doctorate programs have built-in master’s programs which enable students to pursue their master’s and doctorate through one program.
 Students may emerge from business information systems graduate programs prepared to work in small, medium, and large businesses across industries.

 Depending on their program and track, students pursuing a degree in information systems may develop their knowledge and skills in:

 - Management (knowing how to manage systems to promote business success, for example)

 - Technology (knowing how to innovate technology and systems, for example)

 - Data analysis (knowing how to use information systems to collect and analyze data and support decision-making in business, for example)

 - Conducting research and contributing to knowledge in the growing and evolving field of business information systems

 According to BLS, Employees in the field of business information systems typically must have the following skills: